 I’m never sure how to describe my profession, so here goes: I use design, writing, and code to create digital experiences.

-I’m currently the Lead Designer at Agrilyst, where we help indoor farmers manage their facilities and understand their data better.
-If you’ve heard of us, it’s probably from the coverage after we won TechCrunch Disrupt in 2015.
+I was the first Lead Product Designer at Agrilyst, an AgTech startup that helps indoor farmers manage their facilities and understand their data better.
+If you’ve heard of it, it’s probably from the coverage after it won TechCrunch Disrupt in 2015.

 I helped build the first iteration of Playbook, a place for designers to ask questions and get quality answers from industry luminaries.

 I was the managing editor of The Industry, a now-defunct digital publication that helped pioneer design-oriented coverage of the startup scene.
 The Industry is currently on hiatus.

 I live in the Hudson Valley, the beautiful 100-mile corridor just north of New York City.
 In addition to the incredible landscape and one of the most renowned food scenes on the planet, we’ve got a burgeoning tech scene.